jchengjr77/mysite2/about.md

 ---
 # About Me

-My name is JJ, and I am 22 years old!
+My name is JJ, and I am 23 years old!

 I love writing software. </br>
-In spring 2022, I graduated from Carnegie Mellon University (CMU) with University Honors, earning a B.S. in Electrical and Computer Engineering and a minor in Computer Science.
+In spring 2022, I graduated from Carnegie Mellon University (CMU) with University Honors, earning a B.S. in Electrical and Computer Engineering.
-I am also projected to graduate with an M.S. in Electrical and Computer Engineering during the spring of 2023.
+In spring 2023, graduate with an M.S. in the same field.

 Illustration is my main hobby these days (@jjchengart on [Youtube](https://www.youtube.com/channel/UCup1DEEy4xC6wqoiCwqqV3g) + [IG](https://www.instagram.com/jjchengart/) + [Twitter](https://twitter.com/jjchengart)).</br>
 In my spare time, I train Muay Thai, Brazilian Jiu Jitsu, and general fitness.</br>